 What is mail redirection for business?

 Business mail redirection is a service provided by the Royal Mail that diverts any mail intended for one location and recipient(s) on to a further address.
 This means that if you’re not present in a location, or you no longer operate from there and you still receive mail, you can have the mail redirected before it is delivered to an outdated address.
 Business redirection is only suitable for when your entire business is changing locations.
-The below rates are correct as of 16/06/20 and highlight the price to set up a mail redirection service for your business:
+The below rates are correct as of 08/03/2022 and highlight the price to set up a mail redirection service per business trading name:

 3 months: £216